jordw/heftydb/README.md

 Operations in the critical read and write paths are implemented using off-heap memory wherever possible to reduce GC pressure and memory overhead.

 ###Pluggable Compaction Strategies
-It's easy to provide custom compaction behavior suitable to specific work loads.
+It's easy to provide custom compaction behavior tailored to specific work loads.

 ##Example Usage